RocketChat/docs-old/4. User Guides/README.md

 This means it's easy to find what's going on with your team, even for new Users who can join the Channel and read all the information that was previously shared by other Users.

-Anyone on your Team can join a Channel.

 When in doubt, create a Channel.
 Public conversations help you build a knowledge base of your organization with minimal effort.
+You might want to create a channel based on a company department or a programming language discussion, for example.

 ## Private Rooms

 Private groups are closed Channels, meaning it's best used for subjects that are sensitive or confidential, or limited to a small group of team members.

 Private groups can be joined by invitation only.
+You can decide who can invite others to a private group by setting up permissions.
+By default, only administrators, room owners and moderators can invite others to private rooms.

 ## Direct Messages